 Player is moving/has moved out of the BMHA area.

-Other personal circumstances to be considered at the Board’s sole discretion.
+Other personal circumstances Approved by BMHA on a case by case basis.

-The formula for calculating refunds is: Registration fee minus SHA Registration Fee minus BMHA Administration Fee, prorated based upon the number of months remaining in the season.
+The formula for calculating refunds is: Registration fee minus HS Registration Fee minus BMHA Administration Fee, prorated based upon the number of months remaining in the season.
 For the purposes of this calculation, the season is defined as September through March inclusive.

 Payment will not be provided until all BMHA property is returned in satisfactory condition.